Responsibilities of a Teacher or Trainer

 A teacher or trainer is someone who inspires you to learn.
-They develop your personal, academic and social abilities in order to make sure that you take responsibility to help you develop yourself.
-The responsibilities of a teacher or trainer are numerous.
-They help you grasp new concepts in accordance with your individual learner needs.
+They develop your personal, academic and social abilities to make sure that you take responsibility to help you develop yourself.
+The responsibilities of a teacher or trainer are numerous such as preparing lesson plans and educating students at all levels.
+Plan and implement effective classroom management practices and design and implement effective strategies to develop self-responsible and independent learners.
+They also help you grasp new concepts following your individual learner needs.
 They help you study effectively and provide a protected and supportive learning system.

 Enforcement of organisation policies and procedures

 This section is probably the most crucial of all responsibilities of a teacher or trainer.
 Knowing about and adhering to legislation and organisational policies makes sure that a teacher or trainer stays within legal boundaries.

 Students have the right to question their educational institute about their personal information held by their school.
 The school has to keep every individual’s information private.
 This includes the student’s details, religion, ethnic background or race, health and political opinions.
 Also, results are uploaded online that can only be accessed by the students only.
 Moreover, teachers or the school must always seek the guardians’ permission before taking pictures or recording videos of students during school events.

 Schools also keep a regular check on the health and safety of the students.
 This includes the indoor temperature of the school which should be at least 16ºC or 13ºC if the students are doing any physical activity.